-Lead and Copper Date Sampled MCLG Action Level 90th Percentile # Sites Over AL Units Violation Likely Source of Contamination Copper 6/7/12 1.3 1.3 0.069 0 ppm N Erosion of natural deposits; Leaching from wood preservatives; Corrosion of household plumbing systems.
+Lead and Copper Date Sampled MCLG Action Level 90th Percentile # Sites Over AL Units Violation Likely Source of Contamination Copper 6/7/12 1.3 1.3 0.069 0 ppm Erosion of natural deposits; Leaching from wood preservatives; Corrosion of household plumbing systems.
 Lead 6/7/12 0 15 8 1 ppb N Corrosion of household plumbing systems; Erosion of natural deposits.

 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
 Aurora cannot control the variety of materials used in plumbing components.
-When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
-If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline (800 426-4791) or at http://water.epa.gov/drink/info/lead/index.cfm.
+When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Orinking Water Hotline (800 426-4791) or al http://water.epa.gov/drink/info/lead/index.cfm.